 The moment Disney Pixar fans have been waiting for since 2014 is finally here—Toy Story 4 has hit theaters!
 We know that the final installment in the beloved plaything-themed franchise will feature Woody and friends embarking on a road trip, meeting new friends, and reuniting with Bo Peep.
 But we don’t know whether it’ll answer an age-old question that Toy Story fans have been pondering for years: Where is Andy’s dad?
 While that answer is still a mystery, see if you know these answers to these trivia questions about your favorite Disney films.

-If you, or your kids, grew up watching the first three Toy Story films (released in 1995, 1999, and 2010), you may have noticed that Andy’s father is nowhere to be found throughout any of them.
+If you, or your kids, grew up watching the first three Toy Story films (Toy Story, released in 1995; 1999’s Toy Story 2; and 2010’s Toy Story 3), you may have noticed that Andy’s father is nowhere to be found throughout any of them.
 And while Disney movies do have a tendency to eliminate one or both of a main character’s parents, often in childhood-marring scenes (hi, Lion King), the fate of Andy’s dad is never addressed at all.
 Did he die?
 Are Andy’s parents divorced?
 It’ll just have to be a mystery…right?

 Maybe not!
 A video by the Super Carlin Brothers on YouTube has revealed a theory—and it actually makes a lot of sense.
 Buckle up and get ready to have some nagging Toy Story questions answered.